mitcharoo/sec-your-devops/README.md

 # Sec Your DevOps

-*Mostly* platform-agnostic tools and resources for securing your development and operations environments.
-See the companion AWS repository at [sec-your-aws](https://github.com/vigah/sec-your-aws).
+Tools and resources for securing your development and operations environments.

 - [Tools](#tools)
   - [Application Security](#application-security)